opencog/atomspace/opencog/atoms/bind/README.md

 unpack these links every time a pattern search is performed.
 It also verifies that the syntax is correct; that the links are well-formed.

+The SatisfactionLink and BindLink implicitly assume (have to assume) that they will run with the DefaultPatternMatchCB, or variants thereof.
+However, the current implementation does allow them to actually run with other callbacks as well, so weird stuff may happen due to this implicit assumption.
+By contrast, the ConcreteLink tries not to make such assumptions, or, at least, to make fewer of them.

 Basic Intro
 -----------